 Sexual maturity: 2 years

-Mating: highly seasonal, infants are born from October – December in Madagascar and April – May in North Carolina.
+Mating: highly seasonal; infants are born from October-December in Madagascar and from April-May here at the DLC

 Gestation: 126 days